EDP in HR Analytics Batch-7

 Course PedagogyThe primary method of instruction will be through LIVE lectures that will be beamed online via Internet to student desktops/laptops or classrooms.
 The pedagogy will comprise live lectures, case studies, analytical exercises, experiential evaluation, live project presentations and feedback in small groups, imparted and facilitated by XLRI’s faculty.
 Concepts will be explained using examples drawn from real life organizational situations.
 This program focuses on analytics rather than statistics and anyone without stats/maths background are encouraged to apply for the program.
 While all critical analysis are demonstrated during the program using SPSS, participants are also given youtube video links to refer to statistical analysis in detail and get expertise at their comfort.
 Participants are free to use any statistical tool (including MS Excel with some addons) of their choice, while in-class demonstrations are mostly based on SPSS.
 All enrolled students will also be provided access to the Cloud Campus through which students may access other learning aids, reference materials and assessments, case studies, projects and assignments as appropriate.
 Throughout the duration of the course, students will have the flexibility to reach out to the professors, real time during the class or offline via the Cloud Campus to raise questions and clear their doubts.
 Assignments are provided for most of the important topics for experiential learning and participants are expected to clarify the doubts and concerns faced while completing the assignments during the initial stages of the next session itself to facilitate timely and systematic learning.

 AssessmentA minimum of 75% attendance to the LIVE lectures is a prerequisite for the successful completion of this program.
 There are periodic evaluations built in throughout the duration of the course.
-These maybe in the form of a quiz, experiential assignment, project, case studies or other objective/subjective assessments.
+These maybe in the form of a quiz, experiential assignments, project, case studies or other objective/subjective assessments.
 The evaluations are designed ensure continuous student engagement with the course and encourage learning.
 The main objective of the assignment and projects will be to help participants apply their conceptual learning from the programme to actual organizational decision-making scenarios.
 Participants are expected to choose an analytic theme relevant to their work context and ensure access to required data for analysis.
-Participants will need to implement HR analytic process discussed during the program though a 30-minute presentation and demonstrate the ability to address various stakeholder concerns as a part of the final project.
-All interested participants will receive feedback and suggestions for improvement from faculty and other participants (for another 20-30 minutes), to continue both their individual and organizational journey towards HR analytic maturity.
+Participants will implement HR analytic process discussed during the program and demonstrate the ability to address various stakeholder concerns as a part of the final project presented during the second campus visit to XLRI.
+All participants will receive feedback and suggestions for improvement from faculty and other participants, to continue both their individual and organizational journey towards HR analytic maturity.
 Passing qualification for the program will be based on (a) attendance requirement (b) mandatory number of experiential assignment submissions and (c) project submission.
 Participants who successfully complete the same will be awarded a certificate of completion by XLRI.
 Participants who are unable to clear the evaluation criteria but have the requisite attendance will be awarded a participation certificate by XLRI.

 Participants will be awarded with a Certificate of Participation or a Certificate of Completion, based on which requirements they fulfill.